 (5) The chairperson may, from time to time, report to the Minister about anything referred to in subsection (4) whether or not the chairperson has been requested to do so.

-[Section 9K inserted by No. 73 of 2006 s.
+[Section 9K inserted: No. 73 of 2006 s.
 11.]

 9L.
 Laying annual report before House of Parliament not sitting